amybabay/fabric-labs/assignments/Lab01_Sockets/README.md

     - **CreateSlice.ipynb**: Creates the FABRIC slice/topology needed for this tutorial
     - **SocketLab.ipynb**: Gets slice info, uploads test programs to nodes, and contains instructions for running the lab

-- To run the tutorial:
+- To run the lab:
    - Login to the FABRIC Portal and JupyterHub
     	- Login to the [FABRIC Portal](https://portal.fabric-testbed.net/)
     	- Login/connect to the [FABRIC JupyterHub](https://learn.fabric-testbed.net/knowledge-base/creating-your-first-experiment-in-jupyter-hub/)